aMoss5150/auralfy/Readme1.md

 ![](assets/sXc5.jpg)

 ## React-hifi npm package
 The react-hifi package is, "A composable Abstraction for AudioContext API with a easy to use react API."
 This allowed for me to manage and control the audio context with the included props and methods.
 The Sound component and Osciloscope are heavily utilized.
 The Sound component was helpful in aiding with creating an audio graph based off a simple URL for the audio source.
 The Sound component is then routed into the Osciloscope component, hence, the composability.
 All that was necessary for the Osciloscope was a useRef hook to target the created canvas element and a function that will be called by the Osciloscope component, "onVisualizationData" which is really an abstraction of a web audio analyser node and an animation looper to draw the lines on the canvas based off data gathered from the audio source.
-The decision to use react-hifi was vital in increasing my understanding of the WebAudio API as it was my first implmentation.
+The decision to use react-hifi was vital in increasing my understanding of the Web Audio API as it was my first implmentation.

 ## Particle effects